hoangducanh1865/grid-world-with-rl/README.md

-# Grid Wrold with Reinforcement Learning
+# Grid World with Reinforcement Learning